vdemichev/DiaNN/README.md

 <details>
   <summary>Matrices</summary>

 These contain normalised MaxLFQ quantities for protein groups ('pg_matrix'), gene groups ('gg_matrix'), unique genes ('unique_genes_matrix'; i.e. genes identified and quantified using only proteotypic, that is gene-specific, peptides) as well as normalised quantities for precursors ('pr_matrix').
 They are filtered at 1% FDR, using global q-values for protein groups and both global and run-specific q-values for precursors.
-Use --matrix-spec-q to force additional filtering of the protein/gene matrices using run-specific protein group q-values.
+Additional 5% run-specific protein-level FDR filter is applied to the protein matrices, use --matrix-spec-q to adjust it.
 Sometimes DIA-NN will report a zero as the best estimate for a precursor or protein quantity.
 Such zero quantities are omitted from protein/gene matrices.
 </details>

 <details>